 If the PSCell List Container IE is included in the ACCESS AND MOBILITY INDICATION message, NG-RAN node2 may use it to identify the NG-RAN node to which the RA Report Container IE should be forwarded.

+If the DL LBT Failure Information List IE is included in the ACCESS AND MOBILITY INDICATION message, NG-RAN node2 may use it to understand that NG-RAN node1 suffered from DL LBT failures that results in mobility failure during the handover execution for a specific UE.